Kerry Blue Terrier Breed Summary

 Confident, Out-Going, Stubborn, Affectionate and Gentle

-These doggies have a very unique and distinctive appearance, mainly due to their Astrakhan-type coats and heavily coated muzzles.
+These dogs have a very unique and distinctive appearance, mainly due to their Astrakhan-type coats and heavily coated muzzles.
 They are a very lively breed and possess a lot of Terrier traits.
-For this reason, you will need to have a very securely fenced garden, where your doggies can happily run around, with no risk of escape!
+For this reason, you will need to have a very secure garden where your dogs can happily run around with no risk of escape.

 Fun Fact: Puppies are born with black coats, but as they grow it changes to a blue colour!